mitre/multiscanner/README.md

 Distributed MultiScanner
 ------------------------
 MultiScanner is also part of a distributed, scalable file analysis framework, complete with distributed task management, web interface, REST API, and report storage.
-Please set [Distributed Multiscanner](<docs/distributed_multiscanner.md>) for more details.
+Please see [Architecture](<docs/arch.rst>) for more details.
 Additionally, we distribute a standalone Docker container with the base set of features (web UI, REST API, ElasticSearch node) as an introduction to the capabilities of this Distributed MultiScanner.
-See [here](<docs/docker_standalone.md>) for more details. (*Note*: this standalone container should not be used in production, it is simply a primer on what a full installation would look like).
+See [here](<docs/install.rst#standalone-docker-installation>) for more details. (*Note*: this standalone container should not be used in production, it is simply a primer on what a full installation would look like).

 Other Reading
 -------------